MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/data-classification-content-explorer.md

 > Membership in these role groups does not allow you to view the list of items in content explorer or to view the contents of the items in content explorer.

 > [!IMPORTANT]
 > Only Global admins can manage or assign permissions to other users in the Compliance Center.
-For more details, see [Give users access to the Security & Compliance Center](../security/office-365-security/grant-access-to-the-security-and-compliance-center.md).
+For more information, see [Give users access to the Security & Compliance Center](../security/office-365-security/grant-access-to-the-security-and-compliance-center.md).
 >
 ### Required permissions to access items in content explorer